jankapunkt/moodle-js-webservices-lib/README.md

 # MOODLE WEBSERVICE LIB

+This is **NOT** yet another moodle client implementation.
-A collection of all the names and parameters of the moodle webservices.
+This is rather a collection of all the names and parameters of the moodle webservices.

+##### Background

+Moodle offers about 380 webservice functions (state: version 3.2).
+The knowledge about these functions and their required and optional parameters should be available independently from a certain moodle client implementation.
+Therefore this collection is designed to be client agnostic.

-This package is at a very early stage but updated regularly.
+**Note:** This package is at a very early stage but updated regularly.
+Contribution is very welcome!

 ## Install